Understanding The Public Procurement Cycle: A Comprehensive Guide

 Cost Savings

-Automation of procurement processes reduces administrative overhead, minimises errors, and streamlines operations.
-This leads to significant cost savings in terms of time and resources.
+Automation of procurement processes reduces administrative overhead, minimises errors, and streamlines operations, leading to significant time and resource savings.

 Efficiency